Devon Energy Corporation (DVN)

 Solvency ratios

-Devon Energy Corp.'s solvency ratios, as depicted by the debt-to-assets, debt-to-capital, debt-to-equity, and financial leverage ratios, provide insights into the company's ability to meet its long-term financial obligations and the extent to which it relies on debt financing.
+Devon Energy Corporation's solvency ratios indicate its ability to meet its long-term financial obligations and the extent of its reliance on debt financing.

 Coverage ratios